 Blind Dog Bumper

 A blind dog bumper is not precisely a protective piece of headgear, but it does protect your dog from potential head injuries, which is why we want to mention it!
 The blind dog bumper is called “The Original Halo Vest,” and it is a vest that has a bumper guard attached to it.
 It helps your pet navigate around while not frightening, discouraging, or injuring themselves.
-If your pet has recently become blind, it can be a struggle for your pet to figure out their way around their home right away.
+If your pet has recently become blind, it can be a struggle for your pet to figure out its way around its home right away.
 This bumper helps to improve the quality of life for your pet!

 The vest is very easy to put on your pet, and you can use your dog’s regular leash to walk them.
-Your pet will still have their natural range of motion in the vest, and the plastic-coated galvanized metal wire keeps your dog’s face and head safe from objects.
+Your pet will still have its natural range of motion in the vest, and the plastic-coated galvanized metal wire keeps your dog’s face and head safe from objects.
 If you would like to check out this product, click here!

 No Flap Ear Wrap